Kobe Bryant: Three-peat (1999–2002)

-Bryant was sidelined for six weeks prior to the start of the 1999–2000 season due to a hand injury that he had incurred during a preseason game against the Washington Wizards.
-When Bryant was back and playing over 38 minutes a game, he had an increase in all statistical categories during the 1999–2000 season.
-This included leading the team in assists per game and steals per game.
-The duo of O'Neal and Bryant backed with a strong bench led to the Lakers winning 67 games, tied for fifth-most in NBA history.
-This followed with O'Neal winning the MVP and Bryant being named to the All-NBA Second Team and All-NBA Defensive Team for the first time in his career (the youngest player to receive All-Defensive honors).
-While playing second fiddle to O'Neal in the playoffs, Bryant had some clutch performances, including a 25-point, 11-rebound, seven-assist, four-block game in Game 7 of the Western Conference Finals against the Portland Trail Blazers.
-He also threw an alley-oop pass to O'Neal to clinch the game and the series.
-In the 2000 Finals, against the Indiana Pacers, Bryant injured his ankle in the second quarter of Game 2 after landing on the Pacers' Jalen Rose's foot.
-Rose later admitted he placed his foot under Bryant intentionally.
-Bryant did not return to the game, and he also missed Game 3 due to the injury.
-In Game 4, Bryant scored 22 points in the second half and led the team to an overtime victory as O'Neal fouled out of the game.
-Bryant scored the winning shot to put the Lakers ahead 120–118.
-With a 116–111 victory in Game 6, the Lakers won their first championship since 1988.
+Bryant was sidelined for six weeks prior to the start of the 1999–2000 season due to a preseason hand injury.
+When he returned, he played over 38 minutes a game and improved in all statistical categories.
+This included leading the team in assists and steals per game.
+O'Neal and Bryant, backed with a strong bench, led the Lakers to win 67 games.
+For his season, Bryant was named to the All-NBA Second Team and All-NBA Defensive Team for the first time (the youngest to receive All-Defensive honors).
+In the 2000 NBA playoffs, he had some stellar performances, including a 25-point, 11-rebound, seven-assist, four-block in Game 7 of the Western Conference Finals against the Portland Trail Blazers.
+He threw an alley-oop to O'Neal to clinch the game and a trip to the Finals.